 Law Review/Law Journals

 There are three student journals (Wisconsin Law Review, Wisconsin International Law Journal, Wisconsin Journal of Law, Gender & Society) that give students an opportunity to assist with and contribute to the Law School's scholarly publications.
-These publications provide invaluable training in legal research and writing and allows students a creative experience.
+These publications provide invaluable training in legal research and writing.

 Mock Trial provides real trial experience at a competitive level.
 Students participate in nationwide competitions that give them opportunities to give opening and closing statements and direct- and cross-examine witnesses.
 For the student interested in litigation it is an invaluable experience to learn skills you may not get in the classroom.